 3. Posing & Expression

 Encourage your model to move.
-Twirls, hair flips, and walking shots feel dynamic.
+Twirls, hair flips, and walking shots create a dynamic feel.
 Mix candid moments with structured poses to get variety.

 4. Background & Styling